 I got a chill after reading it.
 How many children were hastily being put on psychotropic medication unnecessarily?
 How many children were being labeled as bipolar when his or her "syndrome" might be environmentally-induced?
 Her story reaffirmed my conviction that people--parents, physician, and mental health clinicians--need information on this topic!

-It occurred to me how many children I'd seen that were diagnosed as bipolar over the years who eventually stabilized and were taken off medication.
+I mentally ran through the numbers of "bipolar" children I'd seen over the years who had eventually stabilized and were taken off medication.
 Bipolar disorder is chronic, lifelong, and progressive.
-The fact that they stabilized and continued to be stable off medication meant those children were NOT bipolar, but only looked that way.
+The fact that they stabilized--and continued to be stable off medication--meant those children were most likely NOT bipolar, but only looked that way.

 Due to a serious shortage of child psychiatrists, most children are first seen by their pediatrician or family practitioner, who typically has only a few months of training in child psychiatry; a family practice doctor may not have had any.
 This is despite the fact that 1 in 5 visits to pediatricians are due to psychosocial-related complaints, according to a CDC report.
 Since primary care visits may be only ten or fifteen minutes long, it is difficult if not impossible to do an adequate mental health assessment.
-And while they may inquire about "screen time", they may not know just how powerful its toxicity can be, and simply advise the parent to "moderate".
+And while these doctors may inquire about "screen time," they may not know just how powerful its toxicity can be, and how sensitive some children are, and thus simply advise the parent to "moderate."

 A child psychiatrist might choose a milder mood stabilizer first before turning to more serious drugs, but since these are typically "off label" (not FDA approved for a particular diagnosis), primary care doctors won't typically be aware of how they can be used.
 (Note: Because it's very expensive to obtain FDA approval, only drug companies who have a drug whose patent hasn't expired will apply for indications.
 But that's a story for another day.)

-If a child is truly bipolar disordered, aggressive treatment is both necessary and protective for the long term--but childhood bipolar disorder is uncommon, and is rare under the age of twelve.
-Family history is the most important risk factor--making it a real possibility if bipolar or other mood disorders run in the family, and conversely making a bipolar disorder much less likely if it does not.
+If a child is truly bipolar disordered, aggressive treatment is both necessary and protective for the long term.
+But childhood bipolar disorder is uncommon, and is downright rare under the age of twelve.
+Family history is the most important risk factor--making it a real possibility if bipolar or other mood disorders run in the family, and conversely, making bipolar disorder much less likely if it does not.
 Click here for a good discussion on assessment and treatment guidelines of bipolar disorder in children and adolescents.

 Consider the following: